Hoosat-Oy/hoohash/README.md

 - **stdlib.h**: Used for dynamic memory allocation and other standard utilities.
 - **stdint.h**: Provides fixed-width integer types like `uint8_t` and `uint64_t`.
 - **endian.h**: Provides macros for detecting and converting between different endianness formats.
-- **fenv.h**: Used for manipulating and querying the floating-point environment, such as rounding behavior.
+- **fenv.h**: Used for manipulating and querying the doubleing-point environment, such as rounding behavior.

 ## Example